getsumio/getsum/README.md

  I really wanted to add native lambda, cloud functions support for different providers but each provider has their own limits i.e. 200mb storage space or 2GB memory, so its currently postponed.

  **Issues**
  Application tested only on linux.
 If you had issues please raise here.
-Also unit tests are missing I will implement this month.

  **How to support**
   Code review, pull requests, raise issues, promote :)